AlvinCYLo/UBC-Sauder-Lockers/README.md

 #### Next Steps
 - Integrate with Showpass to automatically grab files
 - Create UI / Dashboard / Track statistics
-- Implement Restful APIs hosted on cus website so anyone within cus can use this tool
+- Implement Restful APIs hosted on cus website so anyone within CUS can use this tool